Doraemon: Nobita in the Robot Kingdom

 Doraemon: Nobita in the Robot Kingdom (ドラえもん のび太とロボット, Doraemon Nobita to Robotto Kingudamu) also known as Doraemon the Movie 2002, is a 2002 Japanese animated science fantasy film which premiered in Japan on March 9, 2002, based on the Doraemon manga series by Fujiko F. Fujio.

 It is the 23rd Doraemon film in the series.
 Released on a triple billing with both The Doraemons: Goal!
 Goal!
-Goal!! and The Day When I Was Born short films, it is the final film in the series to have been animated using cel animation, though the 1979 series didn't switch to digital animation officially until October 2002.
+Goal!! and The Day When I Was Born short films, it is the final film in the series to have been animated using cel animation, though the 1979 series didn't officially switch to digital animation until October of the same year.

 Plot

 The film opens with a child playing with a robot in a faraway planet, said robot is then taken away by armed robots to undergo remodelling.
 It then cuts to a pair of a mother and child robot being chased by other armed robots, the mother robot is captured while the child robot along with one of the armed robots being taken into a strange portal.

 Cutting once more, it shows Suneo showing off his robot dog and the main human characters talking about what robot pets they would have, with all of them making fun of Nobita for wanting a robot jellyfish.
 Nobita then begs both Doraemon and his mother for a pet robot to no avail.
 Nobita then uses the spare pocket to get a device that orders robots from the future and he accidentally orders many robots unrelated to his request along with the child robot from earlier.

 The robots of the future then cause havoc in the city before being returned by Doraemon.
 Suneo's robot dog, which makes cat noises due to one of the robots injecting it, turns violent after Gian hits it on the head.
 Doraemon and his friends meet and save the strange robot child from earlier after he accidentally encounters said robot dog.
 After determining that he indeed doesn't come from Earth, they decide to return him back to his home planet.

 Through the time machine, they reach the boy's planet after having to navigating back to his planet and evading the armed robot also stuck there.
 They land on the planet but fall down due to the time machine being unable to balance everyone.
 Down there, they meet with Dr. Capek and Kururimpa who heal the child robot and provide information about the planet.
 He also tells them that the robot most likely ended up on Earth due to the hyperspace.

 Capek tells all of them about the history of the planet and how both humans and robots lived in harmony before Empress Jeanne's "Robot Remodelling Order" to eliminate the robot's emotions who is vengeful for the death of her father and spurred on by Dester who questions her on why the mother robot, whose name is revealed to be Maria is not yet remodelled.